How to Change Father’s Attitudes Towards Breastfeeding Through Education

 Intervention(s)

 Based on a study by Abdulahi et al. (2018), the educational intervention adopted the World Health Organization (WHO) and UNICEF’s (2006) breastfeeding counseling course, “Infant and Young Child Feeding Counseling: An Integrated Course,” and adapted the information to the targeted population.
-Educational material from the listed sections below was compiled and recorded in an educational video by a local registered nurse practitioner (World Health Organization and UNICEF, 2006, pp. 25-253).
+Educational material from the listed sections below were compiled and recorded in an educational video by a local registered nurse practitioner (World Health Organization and UNICEF, 2006, pp. 25-253).
 The omitted sections did not include enough information that was relevant for fathers and breastfeeding.

 • Session 1: An introduction to infant and young child feeding